Filling Cole’s Pantry

 “We have seven or eight schools right now that are waiting until the school year starts before they ask for a grant,” Marteann says.

 While the focus of Cole’s Pantry is serving as many hungry kids as possible, there’s one young man who never fades from the forefront.
-Cole Pelican would have graduated from high school last spring.
-This October, he would have celebrated this 19th birthday.
+Cole Pelican would have graduated from high school in the spring of 2019.

 “When I am out doing the things I enjoy, riding or gathering cows, I feel him right there with me,” Fallon says.
 “It makes me happy knowing that people still hear his name and associate it with something good.
 His name is on something that is helping people throughout Montana, which is heartwarming.”